FAQ PAGE

 The Tuner is a generic tool configured by ECM Definition Files that have the required information for a specific ECM or PCM.
 Obviously the hard part is knowing what the binary values define and how to scale them into useful engine units.

+The program runs like most Windows applications, and is in simple English.
+No knowledge of binary or hex is required.
+Checksums are automatically updated upon saving the final result.
 To use the Tuner program effectively, the user will need to understand the functions of the internal combustion engine and the basic operation of a closed loop control system.

 I started the Tuner program.
 Now what do I do?